Sometimes Elixir can be quite a pain. Often it’s because the libraries don’t yet

 This is where streams come in.
 By simply writing Stream.map(l, &(&1 * 3)) |>

-implementation so it can be used with Enum
+Enumerable implementation so it can be used with Enum.
+Now what Stream.map

 does is it creates a stream that wraps an enumerable and whenever an element is